 As readers become more comfortable with using a variety of comprehension strategies being taught, their stop and jots from independent reading will show a variety of strategies that they tend to rely on to understand and comprehend texts.

 Using stop and jots is an authentic tool to utilize all year long.
 This type of written response can be developed throughout the year to provide readers with experiences to expand their thinking about reading making the longer written analytical responses an easier task to tackle.
-Grab the Stop and Jot assessment tool as part of the Building Readers Toolkit of Progress Monitoring Tools & Resources as shown above.
+Grab the Stop and Jot assessment tool as part of the Stop & Jot Bundle (shown here).